 UC Davis provides the only programs in the nation where nurse practitioner and physician assistant students learn together to practice collaboratively with clinicians in a variety of clinical settings.
-Nurse practitioner students at the Betty Irene Moore School of Nursing can simultaneously prepare for both the nurse practitioner and physician assistant professions through the unique Master of Science– Nurse Practitioner and Physician Assistant Dual-Track Program.
-This dual-track program is the only one in the nation where nurses are prepared to work as both nurse practitioners and physician assistants.
+Nurse practitioner students at the Betty Irene Moore School of Nursing may apply to simultaneously prepare for both the nurse practitioner and physician assistant professions through the unique Master of Science– Nurse Practitioner and Physician Assistant Dual-Track Program.

 Students who wish to enroll in this track must first be accepted into the nurse practitioner program.
-Once accepted, students work in conjunction with their advisers to determine dual-track eligibility.
-Students in the dual-track program must complete additional coursework and supervised clinical hours to meet both the nurse practitioner and physician assistant education requirements.
+Once accepted, students may apply for the dual-track program during their first quarter.

 - All applicants must be current graduate students within the nurse practitioner program who wish to simultaneously pursue a physician assistant license.

-- All applicants must consult with their graduate advisers to complete and submit the Nurse Practitioner and Physician Assistant Dual-Track Program application form.
+- All applicants must complete and submit the Nurse Practitioner and Physician Assistant Dual-Track Program application form.